The Max Planck Institute for Comparative and International Private Law

 The Institute was founded in 1926 as part of the Kaiser Wilhelm Society.
 Its first Director was Ernst Rabel, whose monograph “Das Recht des Warenkaufs” (The Law of the Sale of Goods) was a ground-breaking work in international comparative law.
 In 1949 the Institute was integrated into the Max Planck Society for the Advancement of Science.
 It has been located in Hamburg since 1956.

-Currently, Holger Fleischer (2009 to present), Ralf Michaels (since 2019) and Reinhard Zimmerman (2002 to present) form the Institute’s directorate.
+Currently, Holger Fleischer (since 2009), Ralf Michaels (since 2019), and Anne Röthel (since 2024) form the Institute’s directorate.